-A winter holiday in Tuscany is not only snow-capped mountains and ski slopes: visitors also have the chance to spend a few days at the thermal springs, shopping, taste tours and naturalistic or historical excursions in Abetone and Cutigliano, as well as in the Pistoia lowlands, in towns like San Marcello Pistoiese, Gavinana and Maresca.
+Yet a Tuscan winter holiday goes beyond snow-capped mountains and ski slopes: visitors can also spend a few days at the thermal springs, shop in luxurious shopping centers, follow taste tours and embark on nature or history-based excursions in Abetone, Cutigliano and the Pistoia lowlands, in towns like San Marcello Pistoiese, Gavinana and Maresca.

-Abetone - A modern ski resort that promises safety, top-notch ski lifts and a wealth of slopes to dominate.
-The resort boasts over 50 kilometres of slopes for both novice skiers and the more experienced.
-Options range from the Black Diamond slopes located on Monte Gomito, the woods of Regine and Salletta to kiddie slopes.
-Areas are reserved for ski students, children and the disabled.
+A modern ski resort that guarantees safety, top-notch ski lifts and a wealth of slopes to explore.
+The resort boasts over 50 km of slopes for both novice skiers and the more experienced.
+Options range from more difficult (black diamond) slopes on Monte Gomito, the Regine woods and Salletta to bunny slopes for kids.
+You'll also find areas reserved for ski students, children and the disabled.
 Skiers can take a break from the slopes and go shopping in luxury shops and top-quality food stores to taste a range of local specialities.
-What to visit: the two Pyramids; the San Leopoldo Church; the Forested Botanical Gardens.
+What to visit: the two pyramids, the San Leopoldo Church and the Forest Botanical Gardens.

-Cutigliano - If you want to ski like a true champion then the Doganaccia ski slopes in Cutigliano are the place for you.
-Here, skiers will find slopes for both beginners and expert skiers as well as alternatives for children, like ski tubing and cross-country skiing.
-Stop in a mountain refuge for a traditional Tuscan lunch or just to have a rest: try the Rifugio del Viandante or the Refugio del Bicocca.
-Remember that you can ski even when it's not really snowing: artificial snow allows ski buffs to hit the slopes all season long.
-What to visit: Museum of the People of the Pistoia Mountains; the Ecomuseum of the Pistoia Mountains.
+If you're hoping to ski like a real champion, then the Doganaccia slopes in Cutigliano are the place for you.
+Here, skiers will find slopes for both beginners and experts as well as related children's activities, such as ski tubing and cross-country skiing.
+Stop in a mountain refuge for a traditional Tuscan lunch - or maybe just to rest for a while in places like the Rifugio del Viandante or the Refugio del Bicocca.
+Remember that you can also ski without real snow: artificial snow allows ski buffs to hit the slopes all season long.
+What to visit: Museum of the Pistoia Apennine People and the Eco Museum of the Mountains of Pistoia.

-Medieval Hamlets in the Pistoia Mountains - Visit some of the area's most characteristic hamlets during a ski holiday in the area.
-Noteworthy villages are San Marcello Pistoiese, the 'queen of the Apennines'; Gavinana and the Ferrucciano Museum; and Popiglio, famous for its medieval towers.
-You can also visit the many museums in the area, such as: the Museum of Rural Culture in Marliana; the Dioceses Museum of Sacred Art in Piteglio and the Astronomical Observatory in San Marcello Pistoiese.
+Visit some of the area's most charming hamlets during a ski holiday in the area.
+Check out San Marcello Pistoiese, the 'queen of the Apennines,' Gavinana or the Ferrucciano Museum, not to mention Popiglio, a town famous for its medieval towers.
+You can also visit a number of museums in the area, such as the Museum of Rural Culture in Marliana, the Dioceses Museum of Sacred Art in Piteglio and the Astronomical Observatory in San Marcello Pistoiese.

-For those who seek a more cultural and artistic break form the slopes, the monumental art cities of Pistoia, Florence, Lucca and Pisa are just kilometres away.
+For those seeking a culture and art-based break from the slopes, the monumental art cities of Pistoia, Florence, Lucca and Pisa are just a few kilometers away.